 Sealing your wood means applying a protective top coat.
-There are different sealants you can use but we recommend using polyurethane.
+There are different sealants you can use but I recommend using polyurethane.
 Polyurethane wood sealer is formulated to give the best coat to it.

 You can either spray, brush, or use a roller for the sealants.
 Then, you can wipe the polished surface using the microfiber cotton cloth or clean cloth to ensure that no dust or dirt on the surface.

-What to Consider + Tips When Choosing a Stain for Douglas Fir
+Tips and Considerations When Choosing a Stain for Douglas Fir

 Testing a Few Stains